 - Theory of Art (Schaulager Professor)

 - Contemporary Art (Laurenz Assistant Professor)

-These comprehensive thematic areas are complemented by teaching by research associates (for example on historical preservation, film and museum work), interdisciplinary lecture series, block (intensive) courses.
+These comprehensive thematic areas are complemented by teaching by research associates (for example on historical preservation, film and museum work), interdisciplinary lecture series, block courses.
 Teaching combines practical skills with comprehensive knowledge of historical works of art and discipline-specific theoretical skills.
-The bachelor’s program also includes theoretical components in which students reflect on methods and art history as a discipline.
+The master’s program also includes theoretical components in which students reflect on methods and art history as a discipline.
 In addition to historical skills, the program develops students’ visual and argumentative skills in particular, as well as their understanding of hermeneutics in critical interpretation.

 A master’s is a second degree that a person can earn after completing a bachelor’s.
 The master’s program requires a total of 120 credit points (CP).
 The Master's Degree Program in Art History is combined with a second degree subject, each worth 35 CP.
 The subject in which students write their master’s thesis (30 CP) is considered to be their major; the other subject is their minor.
 Free electives (20 CP) are also included.
 One ECTS credit point equates to approximately 30 hours of work.